-This story is a part of Find Out Florida, a WUFT News series built from your questions.
+This story is a part of Untold Florida, a WUFT News series built from your questions.
 Reginald Jones, an audience member, asked us, “Our hospitals advertise how short the waiting times are in their emergency rooms.
 How long do people actually wait?”

 Whether your visit to an emergency room is to treat a minor or major injury, the amount of time it takes to be seen by a doctor can feel like a lifetime.

 In our area, we wanted to explore the range of hospital wait times.
 A spokesman for North Florida Regional Medical Center initially offered a walk-through of its emergency department but later declined a visit or to give a statement beyond the wait time listed on its website.
 UF Health Shands Chief Executive Ed Jimenez did speak on the issue, elaborating on the reasons for Shands’ longer wait times (see a chart below comparing each).

 Jimenez said Shands measures a patient’s wait time as soon as he or she walks in.